thisancog/DollarGame/README.md

 You can play it online [here](https://thisancog.github.io/DollarGame/).

 ### Objectives
 Distribute the numbers from the nodes to their connected nodes by clicking them in order to eliminate all negative values.
 Each click will add 1 to each connected node while subtracting the total of the node itself.
+You can move nodes around by dragging them.

 ### Notes